 Teach diligence to your children, and reap the rewards of seeing them succeed and possess confidence in all they do.

 Bible Verse Copywork Pages for August: Diligence

-It’s “back-to-homeschool” time for most people, and if you’re interested in using some free Bible verse copywork pages for August, these will be perfect to start your year.
+It’s “back-to-homeschool” time for most people, and if you’re interested in using some Bible verse copywork pages for August, these will be perfect to start your year.
 These Bible verses for kids are focused on the theme of diligence since you most likely want to start the homeschool year off on the right foot!
 This is part of a year-long set, so be sure to download all of them.
 Homeschool families with kids of all ages will enjoy these because they’re made with multiple ages and abilities in mind.

 If you are hoping to start your daily homeschool routine with a daily Bible verse, or include Scripture memory in your homeschool, you’ll love these.
 Whole-family prayer and Bible reading is a great way to bring the family together and be focused on what’s most important.
 These seasonal Bible verse copywork pages are beneficial for the whole family.
 All the children in a family can work together on the same verse but at their own writing and comprehension level.

 There are different versions of the printables for each child in your family, younger and older!
 It will allow everyone to discuss the verse together, and work as a family.
 That makes these Bible verse copywork pages great for all the children in your homeschool.